MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

    An alert should appear in the portal after a few minutes for a detection on the WSL2 instance.

    > [!NOTE]
-   > It takes about 5 minutes for the events to appear on the Microsoft Defender portal.
+   > It takes about five minutes for the events to appear on the Microsoft Defender portal.

 Treat the machine as if it were a regular Linux host in your environment to perform testing against.
 In particular, we would like to get your feedback on the ability to surface potentially malicious behavior using the new plug-in.